inverisOSS/vite-plugin-virtual-resource/README.md

 Use `import name from '~virtual/source'` to include a non existant content that is loaded and transformed with a resolver.

+V2 supports vite 4+.
+For previous vite version use vite-plugin-virtual-resource@1.0.1

 ##### Example

 You need to include a svg icon from [iconify icons framework](https://iconify.design/).